 If you do not seek out opportunities to be perfected by God, and if you do not strive to be ahead of the pack in your seeking of perfection, then you will ultimately be filled with remorse.
 The best opportunity to attain perfection is the present; now is an extremely good time.
 If you do not earnestly seek to be perfected by God, once His work has concluded, it will be too late—you will have missed the opportunity.
 No matter how great your aspirations, if God is no longer performing work, then regardless of the effort you put in, you will never be able to attain perfection.
 You must seize this opportunity and cooperate while the Holy Spirit does His great work.
 If you miss this chance, you will not be given another one, no matter what efforts you make.
 Some of you cry, “God, I am willing to be mindful of Your burden, and I am willing to satisfy Your will!”
 However, you have no path on which to practice, so your burdens will not last.
 If you have a path ahead, then you will gain experience one step at a time, and your experience will be structured and organized.
 After one burden has been completed, another will be given to you.
 As your life experience deepens, your burdens, too, will grow more profound.
 Some people only carry a burden when touched by the Holy Spirit; after a period of time, once they no longer have a path on which to practice, they stop carrying any burdens.
 You cannot develop burdens simply by eating and drinking of God’s words.
 By understanding many truths, you will gain discernment, learn to solve problems using the truth, and gain a more precise understanding of God’s words and God’s will.
 With these things, you will develop burdens to carry, and only then will you be able to perform work properly.
 If you have a burden but do not have a clear understanding of the truth, then that will not do, either; you must experience God’s words in person and know how to practice them.
 Only after you yourself have entered reality will you be able to provide for others, lead others, and be perfected by God.

-Once you have attained results from eating and drinking of God’s words, your spiritual life will have become proper, and—regardless of what trials you may face, what circumstances you may encounter, what physical ailments you may endure, what estrangement from brothers and sisters or family difficulties you may experience—you are able to eat and drink of God’s words properly, pray properly, and properly carry on your church life, then this will show that you are on the right track.
+If you eat and drink of God’s words effectively, your spiritual life becomes normal, and regardless of what trials you may face, what circumstances you may encounter, what physical ailments you may endure, what estrangement from brothers and sisters or family difficulties you may experience, you are able to eat and drink of God’s words normally, pray normally, and carry on with your church life normally; if you can achieve all of this, it will show that you are on the right track.
 Some people are too fragile and lack perseverance.
-Upon encountering a minor obstacle, they whimper and become weak.
+Upon encountering a minor obstacle, they whimper and become negative.
 The pursuit of truth demands perseverance and determination.
 If you have failed to satisfy God’s will this time, then you must be able to loathe yourself and, deep down, be quietly determined to succeed the next time.
 If, this time, you were not mindful of God’s burden, then you should be determined to rebel against the flesh when facing the same obstacle in the future, and resolve to satisfy God’s will.
 This is how you will become praiseworthy.
 Some people do not even know if their own thoughts or ideas are correct; those people are fools!
 If you wish to subdue your heart and rebel against the flesh, you must first know whether your intentions are correct; only then can you subdue your heart.
 If you do not know whether your intentions are correct, can you possibly subdue your heart and rebel against the flesh?
 Even if you do rebel, you will do so in a confused manner.
 You should know how to rebel against your misguided intentions; this is what it means to rebel against the flesh.
 Once you recognize that your intentions, thoughts and ideas are wrong, you should quickly reverse course and walk the right path.
 Resolve this issue first, and train yourself to attain entry in this regard, because you know best whether you have the right intentions or not.
 Once your incorrect intentions are corrected and are now for God’s sake, then you will have attained the goal of subduing your heart.

 The most important thing for you to do now is to gain knowledge of God and His work.
 You must also know how the Holy Spirit performs work on humanity; these acts are essential for entering onto the right track.
 It will be easier for you to do so once you have grasped this vital point.
 You believe in God, and you know God, which shows that your faith in God is genuine.
 If you continue to gain experience, yet in the end are still unable to know God, then you are surely a person who resists God.
 Those who believe only in Jesus Christ without also believing in the incarnate God of today are all condemned.
 They are all latter-day Pharisees, for they do not acknowledge the God of today; they are all in opposition to God.
 No matter how devoted their worship of Jesus may be, it will all be in vain; God will not praise them.
 All those with a signboard claiming they believe in God, yet who have no true knowledge of God in their hearts, are hypocrites!